avimehta30/analyzing-power-outages/README.md

-# Analyzing Power Outages :electric_plug:
+# Analyzing Power Outages 🔌
 Project for DSC80 UCSD
 by Christian Guerra and Avi Mehta